msicsic/progrium-buildstep-dockerfiles/README.md

 ## Building Buildstep

-The buildstep script uses a buildstep base container that needs to be built.
+The buildstep script uses a buildstep base container that needs to be built with Docker.
 It must be created before you can use the buildstep script.
 To create it, run:

-    $ make build
+    $ docker build -t msicsic/dokku-alt-buildstep:1.0 .

-This will create a container called `progrium/buildstep` that contains all supported buildpacks and the builder script that will actually perform the build using the buildpacks.
+This will create a container called `msicsic/dokku-alt-buildstep:1.0` that contains all supported buildpacks and the builder script that will actually perform the build using the buildpacks.

 ## Building an App